gomlx/gomlx/README.md

 docker run -it --rm -p 8888:8888 -v "${PWD}":/home/gomlx/work janpfeifer/gomlx_jupyterlab:latest
 ```

-And then open your browser in the `localhost:8888` link it will display in the termianl -- it will include a secret token needed.
+It will display an URL starting with `127.0.0.1:8888` in the terminal (it will include a secret token needed) that you can open in your browser.

 You can open and interact with the tutorial from there, it is included in the docker under the directory `Projects/gomlx/examples/tutorial`.